skyylex/Luminous-proof-of-concept/README.md

 ### Limitations

-There is a couple of the items to simplify scope of work at early stage:
+There is a couple of items to simplify scope of work at early stages:

-1) Algorithms should mostly be described as the set of changes on the input data to produce output data.
-Ideal examples for such definition will be next types: sort, search,
+1) Algorithms should mostly be described as set of changes on the input data to produce output data.
+Ideal examples for such definition will be next types: sort, search.

-(In opposite there are drawing algorithms and other type of algorithm which aren't produce explicit output).
+(In opposite there are drawing algorithms and other type of algorithms which does not produce explicit output).

-2) Limited support of the data structures (user defined classes)
+2) Limited support of the data structures (user defined classes).
+TBD